alexdotsh/raspberry-pi/README.md

 ## Commands

-The `vcgencmd` is a command line utility that can get various pieces of information from the VideoCore GPU on the Raspberry Pi
+The `vcgencmd` is a command line utility from RaspbianOS, that can get various pieces of information from the VideoCore GPU on the Raspberry Pi.

 ```bash
 $ vcgencmd